CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

    >
    > We may also forward this issue to the CPAN Security Group.

+   It is important to advise users not to report security vulnerabilities in public, e.g.

+   > Please *do not* use the public issue reporting system on RT for
+   > reporting security vulnerabilities.
+   >
+   > Please do not disclose the security vulnerability in public.
+That
+   > includes blogs, social media, forums, or conferences.

    Note: many modules include a "BUGS" section in their POD that describes how to report a bug.
 These sections should include a subsection that advises how to safely report security issues, and